ANONTO96/Assign-Hub/Client/README.md

 - **Assignment Management**: Helps users create, manage, and track their assignments with ease.
 - **Toast Notifications**: Provides real-time notifications to users using react-hot-toast for better interactivity.
 - **Fast Development Builds**: Built with Vite for rapid development and optimized production builds.
-- **Offline Storage**: Uses LocalForage for storing data offline, providing a more robust solution than localStorage.
+- **Offline Storage**: Uses Localstorage for storing data offline, providing a more robust solution than localStorage.
 - **Client-side Routing**: Integrated with React Router for seamless page navigation.
 - **Secure Authentication**: Firebase is used for secure user authentication and managing user data.